Engage & Learn

 “The programs and seminars that CNJG produces are always substantive.
 From a professional development point of view Council membership is extremely cost effective.“

-–Marion O’Neill, Corporate Responsibility & Sustainability, PSEG
+–Maria Spina, Manager Corporate Social Responsibility & PSEG Foundation

 Grantmaker Skill Building

-Whether you are a family, independent, or corporate foundation, CNJG offers professional development for all members.
-For example, our program “Due Diligence for Small Foundations” has helped participants understand the fiscal health of current and prospective grantees.
-Likewise, “How to Do a Site Visit” has given small foundations a working checklist of management and governance best practices to use when observing a non-profit in advance of funding.
+As philanthropy’s challenges and opportunities continue to grow in complexity and variety, it has never been more important for you to have the knowledge and tools you need to succeed.
+CNJG is an excellent source of timely skill-building programming for our members with a focus on due diligence, best practices, and the core techniques that assure proficiency in grantmaking and related work.Whether you are a family, independent, or corporate foundation, CNJG offers professional development for all members.
+For example, our programs such as “Due Diligence for Small Foundations” helped participants understand the fiscal health of current and prospective grantees, and “How to Do a Site Visit” gave small foundations a working checklist of management and governance best practices to use when observing a non-profit in advance of funding.

 Conversations With The Cabinet